 This surgical technique is done during open tendon surgery.
 To perform a debulking or debridement the surgeon will cut away any damaged/inflamed tissue and scrape down any calcium deposits (bone spurs) that have grown on bone.
 Scar tissue may be removed from the tendon fibers, tendon sheath surrounding the tissue or from both surfaces.

-Debulking or debridement of the tendon or muscle is used as a last resort, if all methods of conservative therapy have been exhausted, in chronic conditions.
+Debulking or debridement of the tendon or muscle is used as a last resort, if all methods of basic approaches have been exhausted, in chronic conditions.